A plate of beignetsA plate of beignets

 If you’re looking for a healthier alternative to fried or frozen beignets, baked beignets might be a good option.
 Baked beignets are generally lower in fat and calories than their fried counterparts, making them a great option for those who want to indulge in a treat without overdoing it.

-See also What are the ingredients for tarts?
+See also What are the ingredients for baklava?

 However, it’s worth noting that baked beignets may not have the same crispy texture or rich flavor as fried ones.
 Additionally, freezing baked dough can affect the integrity of the dough, so it’s important to follow proper freezing techniques if you plan to freeze your dough.